mbrea-c/agda-data-types-a-la-carte/README.md

-# agda-data-types-a-la-carte
+# Data types à la carte in Agda

-Agda implementation of the Data types à la carte framework in Agda, and partial application to a formal treatment of the Simply Typed Lambda Calculus which shows where the first significant roadblocks are encountered.
+Agda implementation of the _Data types à la carte_ framework, including a simple example and a partial application to a formal treatment of the Simply Typed Lambda Calculus which shows where the first significant roadblocks are encountered.